BVI Covid Protocol FAQ

 We believe it’s important to reach out to the client 2-3 months in advance, to provide information about protocols, travel logistics guidance, and to provide first-hand experience of charters completed to date.
 There is a slew of misguided advice and misinformation available on the internet, namely facebook, that does not reflect current conditions and protocols in the BVI.
 This is why communication between crew and guest, well in advance of the BVI charter, ensures a successful experience.

-You must stay at one of the quarantine anchorages between Norman and Cooper Island for your first night.
+if your party is not vaccinated, you must stay at one of the quarantine anchorages between Norman and Cooper Island for your first night.

 Please refer to map of anchorages